rustyBot31/rustyBot31/README.md

 ## 🎉 Fun Fact

-**"rustyBot31"** was meant to sound like a forgotten droid from a sci-fi film—but it turns out this bot ships clean code, modern UIs, and knows Spring Boot better than most humans 🚀🤖
+**"rustyBot31"** was meant to sound like a forgotten droid from a sci-fi film—but it turns out this bot ships clean code and modern UIs

 ---